Zyyz2/FL1TZ-CTF-Winter-2025/Forensics/RAMDive/Readme.md

 ## 🔥 Background: You’ll want to read this for the full ride and to enjoy the writeup !!!

-#### This challenge is based on a real incident: my friend, Bitraven (the crypto wizard behind FL1TZ CTF), managed to turn his PC into a digital disaster when malware—yep, from Cloudflare of all places—came in and completely wrecked it.
+- This challenge is based on a real incident: my friend, Bitraven (the crypto wizard behind FL1TZ CTF), managed to turn his PC into a digital disaster when malware—yep, from Cloudflare of all places—came in and completely wrecked it.
-#### As a lover of malware and trojans particularly i was inspired by this iconic malware so, this got me thinking: “What if I turn this chaos into a memory forensics challenge?”
+- As a lover of malware and trojans particularly i was inspired by this iconic malware so, this got me thinking: “What if I turn this chaos into a memory forensics challenge?”
 So, we did the most logical thing ever.
-#### Bitraven, extracted the malicious executable, and bam, I dove deep into a memory forensics investigation.
+- Bitraven, extracted the malicious executable, and bam, I dove deep into a memory forensics investigation.
 What did we find?
 A network trojan with backdoor functionality—basically a little digital gremlin that pokes around your system, steals everything, and calls home to its attacker in Amsterdam.
 Classic, right? 😈

 ## 🚨 Malware Analysis Summary
-#### The malware is a network-based remote access trojan (RAT).
+- The malware is a network-based remote access trojan (RAT).
-#### It carves the file system, opens a TCP connection, and exports user files.
+- It carves the file system, opens a TCP connection, and exports user files.
-#### It specifically targets Bitcoin wallets and temporary files.
+- It specifically targets Bitcoin wallets and temporary files.
-#### It loads jsc.exe, a .NET-compiled payload, as part of its attack chain.
+- It loads jsc.exe, a .NET-compiled payload, as part of its attack chain.
-#### 🛠 Forensic Analysis using Volatility 3
+- 🛠 Forensic Analysis using Volatility 3
-#### To analyze the memory dump, we used Volatility 3, a powerful memory forensics tool.
+- To analyze the memory dump, we used Volatility 3, a powerful memory forensics tool.
 Below are the findings from different Volatility plugins, along with explanations.

 ## Quick explanation about volatility tool :
-#### Volatility is like your digital detective—but instead of a magnifying glass, it uses RAM dumps!
+- Volatility is like your digital detective—but instead of a magnifying glass, it uses RAM dumps!
-#### 🕵️‍♂️ It lets you peer into the chaos of a computer's memory, uncovering everything that was happening while the system was in action.
+- It lets you peer into the chaos of a computer's memory, uncovering everything that was happening while the system was in action.
-#### Think of it like digging through the memory drawers of your computer to find the juicy details: what processes were running, what secret network connections were happening, and even what your computer was doing behind your back (like running malware!).
+- Think of it like digging through the memory drawers of your computer to find the juicy details: what processes were running, what secret network connections were happening, and even what your computer was doing behind your back (like running malware!).
-#### Using Volatility, you can find out if a malicious process was lurking in the shadows, what user accounts were snooping around, and even the last-minute panic activity before things went south.
+- Using Volatility, you can find out if a malicious process was lurking in the shadows, what user accounts were snooping around, and even the last-minute panic activity before things went south.
-#### Basically, it’s like CSI for your computer's brain—but instead of solving murders, you're catching cybercriminals!
+- Basically, it’s like CSI for your computer's brain—but instead of solving murders, you're catching cybercriminals!

 ## 📌 Key Findings
 ### 🔹 1.
 Path of the malicious process
 Answer: C:\Windows\Microsoft.NET\Framework\v4.0.30319\jsc.exe
-Volatility Plugin:
 ```
 python3 vol.py -f memdump.mem windows.cmdline
 ```